henrikmidtiby/CDC/docs/source/installation.rst

 Installation
 ============

-OCDC is a python package and can be installed with pip:
+CDC is a python package and can be installed with pip:

 .. code-block:: shell

-   pip install OCDC
+   pip install CDC

 It have the following main dependencies: